-Set in the stunning seven acres in Cambridgeshire, Askham Village Community’s Multiple Sclerosis services include the management of syptoms, some which may require one-on-one 24-hour care
+Set in the stunning seven acres in Cambridgeshire, Askham Rehab’s Multiple Sclerosis services include the management of syptoms, some which may require one-on-one 24-hour care

 Multiple Sclerosis is an inflammatory disease in which the brain and spinal cord are damaged.
 Disease onset usually occurs in young adults, and it is more common in women.

 Askham Village Community staff are trained to assist residents to manage symptoms, some which may require one-on-one 24-hour care.

 Based on the dependency of each resident we are able to offer a passive or more intense physiotherapy programme to improve strength & mobility together with speech & language therapy and special diets for those with swallowing difficulties.